troubleshootingUpdated 2025

 3. Navigate to Campaign Settings

-4. Find Insight Tag Parameters or URL Parameters
+4. Find URL Parameters or Tracking section

-5. Add UTM parameters:
+5. Add UTM parameters to destination URL

 utm_source=linkedin